-The PNWU-COM Admissions Committee will review files only after all of the following materials have been received.
+The PNWU-COM Admission Committee will review files only after all of the following materials have been received.

 - 1. A completed AACOMAS application - 2.
 An official Medical College Admissions Test (MCAT) score.
 Applicants must take the exam and have the official scores sent to ACCOMAS.
-MCAT test scores are valid for 3 years from the original test date.
+MCAT test scores are valid for four years from the original test date.
 The test must be taken no later than January 31 of the year medical school starts. - 3.
 A completed PNWU supplemental application, including a nonrefundable supplemental application fee of \$85 made payable to PNWU - 4.
 A letter of recommendation from each of the following sources, which must be written within two years prior to making application: - a.
 A physician (preferably a D.O. who is a member of the AOA); - b.
-A science faculty member who is familiar with the applicant's undergraduate academic work; and - c.
-A pre-medical source (a pre-medical advisor or committee).
+A science faculty member who has evaluated the applicant's post-secondary science course work; and - c.
+A pre-medical source (a pre-medical advisor or committee), military supervisor/ commanding officer in health profession, research supervisor, a second science faculty member, a second physician, or other health professional supervisor.